mgsosna/mattsosna.com/_posts/data_engineering/2023-02-04-SQL-Riddles.md

 | 4 | 7.99 | 2023-02-16 14:22:09 |
 {:.mbtablestyle}

 As a CTE, this would look something like this.
-Note that we need to specify that the `dt` column is a timestamp so it isn't interpreted as a string.
+Note that we need to specify that the `dt` column format is a timestamp so it isn't interpreted as a string.
 We also only need to specify the data types for one of the rows; the rest are inferred.

 {% include header-sql.html %}
 ```sql